Frequently Asked Questions

 Yes.
-Dragon Dictate is available for the Mac and currently on version 2.5.
+Dragon Dictate is available for the Mac and currently on version 4.
 It is based on the same recognition engine as the PC version, but offers less in the way of command and control.
-It remains hard to use a Mac computer hands-free.
+It remains harder to use a Mac computer hands-free.

 Do you have any information about programming with speech recognition software?

 Zephyr-TEC has trained some programmers to use NaturallySpeaking to considerably cut back their keystrokes and mousing.
 Since programming languages are not verbal languages using NaturallySpeaking to program requires writing many macros for frequently used code lines.

 Contact us for more information regarding programming with Dragon NaturallySpeaking, but a lot of the effort will need to be made on the part of the user.